Video Streaming From the LRC

 Vitamins, Herbs, & Nutritional Supplements: Use and Misuse by Consumers.
 (29 min.)
 William Hamilton, PharmD.
 Creighton University Medical Center.
 Program sponsored by Health Sciences Library/Learning Resources Center, April 11, 2005.

 Well Patient Female Breast and Pelvic Exam: a Patient-Centered Multicultural Approach.
 (18 min.)
 University of Iowa.
 Carver College of Medicine, c2006.
 This collaborative effort of patient-examiners, faculty, and staff introduces and details a complete gynecological exam that is respectful of women?s various cultural backgrounds and ages, placing the patient at the center of the experience at all times.
 Program is appropriate for first through fourth-year health professional students, residents, women's clinic personnel, and advocacy programs.
-Requires or Flip4Mac to view.
+Requires Media Player or Flip4Mac to view.